johanneskross/cloudburst/README.md

 * A Scenario represents a concrete experiment and coordinates it.

-* A Target Schedule specifies the overall experiment settings and contains one or more Target Configurations.
+* A Target Schedule specifies the experiment settings and contains one or more Target Configurations.

 * A Target Configuration represents a configuration for one target.

-* A Target Manager is responsible for directing targets.
-It uses the Target Schedule and a Target Factory to create Targets.
+* A Target Manager uses the Target Schedule and a Target Factory to create Targets.

 * A Target exists for each target server on which workload will be created.
 It uses a Load Manager to schedule the amount and duration of Agents.

-* A Load Manager maintains a workload distribution, which is a time series of the amount of Agents divided into several time intervals.
+* A Load Manager maintains a workload distribution.

 * An Agent embodies an user and executes operations on an target server.
 It receives a Generator implementation of its parent Target which comprises a method to request an Operation.
 An Operation again comprises a run-method that is then executed by the Agent.